altaga/Safe-Vault-Wormhole/README.md

 <img src="https://i.ibb.co/FmmNw5z/Screenshot-20240830-194515.png" width="32%"> <img src="https://i.ibb.co/P9kq898/Screenshot-20240830-195915.png" width="32%"> <img src="https://i.ibb.co/GVdMJs0/Screenshot-20240830-194522.png
 " width="32%">

 As you can see, since it is an Safe Account Card, we can review the amount of money it has in all the available tokens to be able to make the payment with any of them, whether it is a native token or ERC20.
-Incluso gracias a wormhole ni siquiera nos tenemos que preocupar por utilizar la mimsma chain del vendedor, todas la opciones que requieran womrhole se especificaran en la pantalla de seleccion de token.
+Through wormhole we don't even have to worry about using the same chain as the seller, all the options that require wormhole will be specified on the token selection screen.

 <img src="https://i.ibb.co/RYWhHy8/Screenshot-20240830-195847.png" width="32%"> <img src="https://i.ibb.co/LS1RbbW/Screenshot-20240830-195905.png" width="32%"> <img src="https://i.ibb.co/cvJvjFX/Screenshot-20240830-195908.png" width="32%">

 Finally, if our device has the option to print the purchase receipt, it can be printed immediately.

-Toda la implementacion tecnica de esto, esta en los siguientes enlaces:
+All the technical implementation of this is in the following links:

 - [SCREEN CODE](./SafeVault/src/screens/paymentWallet/paymentWallet.js)
 - [CARD PAYMENT CODE](./Cloud%20Functions/cardTransaction/index.js)

 ## Redeems:

-Hay ocasiones en las que recibimos transacciones crosschain mediante wormhole y estas no pasan de forma automatica, para estas transacciones tendremos que realizar un Redeem manualemnte, asi que en esta tab podremos revisar todas las transacciones pendientes y redimirlas.
+There are times when we receive crosschain transactions through a wormhole and these do not go through automatically.
+For these transactions we will have to perform a Redeem manually, so in this tab we can review all pending transactions and redeem them.

 <img src="https://i.ibb.co/NYwvbNB/Screenshot-20240830-194528.png" width="32%">

-El proceso para hacer el Reedem se realizar obteniendo el VAA de la transaccion mediante la API de Wormhole y firmando la transaccion en la red de destino.
+The process to redeem will be done by obtaining the transaction's VAA through the Wormhole API and signing the transaction on the target network.

-NOTA: Esta es solo la version simplificada de la API Call que se realiza en la aplicacion, favor de revisar el codigo de esta tab para ver completamente como se realiza el redeem.
+NOTE: This is just the simplified version of the API Call that is performed in the application, please review the code in this tab to fully see how the redeem is performed.

     fetch(
         `https://api.wormholescan.io/api/v1/operations?page=0&pageSize=50&sortOrder=DESC&address=${this.context.value.publicKey}`,